Heat Transfer Vinyl (AKA Iron-ON Vinyl)- A step by step guide to walk you through the entire process (FREE SVG INCLUDED)

 Cut the Design

-Once the file is open inside your software and you are ready to send it to cut, there are a couple things to remember.
-These reminders are true no matter what type of cutting machine you are using to work with an iron on vinyl project.
+Once the file is open inside your software and you are ready to send it to cut, there are a couple of things to remember.
+These reminders are true no matter what type of cutting machine you are using to work with an iron-on vinyl project.

 Also with iron on vinyl, always put the shiny side face down on your mat when cutting.
 The sticky mat and the shiny side should be touching each other.
 This shiny side of the vinyl is actually called the carrier sheet.
 It’s what you will end up removing once the vinyl is heated up and applied to your item.While iron on vinyl is not sticky to the touch (unless it’s heated up) the carrier sheet is.
 It is what keeps the vinyl adhered and in place while you’re cutting.

 Once your machine has cut the entire design onto your piece of vinyl it’s now time to weed.
 This may sound strange at first but basically it just means you are going to peel up all the extra vinyl from the carrier sheet that you don’t want adhered to your final item.
 In this case a shirt.

 At this point though I wanna stop you before you weed your design go turn on your heat source whether it’s an iron and easy press or heat press and that way the heat it can heat up while you’re weeding and when it’s time to actually apply it you don’t have to wait.